dwrolvink/konishi/help.md

 Also, I couldn't get the register user part of the site working, so one of the steps here is to inject a user into the empty database.
+> Register is now working, this parts is obsolete.
+I keep it in as extra info, might you ever need it again.

 ### Install prerequisites, clone zimmerman, create venv, install pip reqs
 1. `su`